 Vaping is a major concern in the United States.
 It is important to recognize the signs and symptoms of its use to understand how vaping can negatively affect someone.

 Vaping is becoming increasingly popular, but it is not as harmless as some people may think.
 Vaping can lead to addiction.
 There are also many side effects of vaping.
-It is important to be able to recognize the side effects of vaping and get help before there are serious health consequences.
+It is important to be able to recognize the side effects and get help before there are serious health consequences.

 Article at a Glance: